ashvardanian/SimSIMD/README.md

 Last, but not the least - don't build unless there is a demand for it.
 So if you have a specific use-case, please open an issue or a pull request, and ideally, bring in more users with similar needs.

-### Cosine Similarity, Reciprocal Square Root, and Newton-Raphson Iteration
+### Spatial Affinity

+> On cosine similarity, reciprocal square root approximations, and the Newton-Raphson iteration.

 The cosine similarity is the most common and straightforward metric used in machine learning and information retrieval.
 Interestingly, there are multiple ways to shoot yourself in the foot when computing it.